 Contact us to learn how you can bring the JAMMS program to your community.

-In the MiC IMMERSION and JAMMS programs, a group of students work with industry professionals to write, record, and perform a song together and to film, edit, and produce a video project.
+In the MiC JAMMS programs, a group of students work with industry professionals to write, record, and perform a song together and to film, edit, and produce a video project.
 These programs are produced in partnership with religious institutions, community and art centers, high schools, colleges, and other community organizations.
 The program is open to musicians and non-musicians alike.
 VIsit www.musicincommon.org for more information.